Soywaz/SoyWaz/README.md

 <hr>
 <pre>
-💻 I am a self taught Full Stack Developer and a Machine Learning Developer 📚 I have a Bachelors in Computer Science from the University Cadi Ayyad at Morocco 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+💻 I am a self-taught full-stack developer.
+📚 I have a bachelor's degree in systems engineering.
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript
+🌟 Main languages: Python & JavaScript.
+📝 I have a keen interest in data science, AI, deep learning, machine learning, and computer vision.
+🔭 Interested in AI, IoT, and robotics applications.
+🌱 Growing scientifically.
+🚩 My goal is to be recognized worldwide.
-🚩 Interested in Full Stack Machine Learning Application development 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://drive.google.com/file/d/1OL-pYjC8jb3u3bbqLswQooZkah4ExeZf/view?usp=sharing" target="_blank">MY RESUME.</a>
+🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://drive.google.com/file/d/1OL-pYjC8jb3u3bbqLswQooZkah4ExeZf/view?usp=sharing" target="_blank">MY RESUME.</a>
 </pre>
 <hr>